blacksenator/miniSIP4fb/README.md

 ## Feedback

-If you enjoy this software, then I would be happy to receive your feedback, also in the form of user comments and descriptions of your experiences, e.g. in the IP Phone Forum.
+If you enjoy this software, then I would be happy to receive your feedback, also in the form of user comments and descriptions of your experiences, e.g. in the [IP Phone Forum][ipPhoneforum].
 This puts the user community on a broader basis and their experiences and functional ideas can be incorporated into further development.
 In the end, these features will benefit everyone.

 ## Improvements